jackthootinsley/sql-crash-course/README.md

     **Observation**
     - Using a small lookup table allows **efficient aggregation** with descriptive labels instead of numeric codes.
-    - Joins are fast because the `payment_lookup` table is tiny and can fit in memory.
+    - Joins are fast because the `nyc_payment_lookup` table is tiny and can fit in memory.
     - Demonstrates **query optimization via join indexing** if `payment_type` is indexed on the main table.

   </details>